Images of point charges in conducting ellipses and prolate spheroids: Introduction

 \section{Introduction}

 The image solution for the electrostatic point charge near a conducting sphere is well known and consists of an image point charge located at the Kelvin inversion point.
 It is natural to ask how this might extend to similar analytic geometries such as the spheroid.
+In other words, our goal is to analytically continue Green's function inside the spheroid as far as we can -- representing the function analytically everywhere except on the smallest possible singularity, and this singularity we call the ``image" of the point charge.
+This is equivalent to a Dirichlet problem where an analytic function must be found that has the $1/r$ singularity in the vicinity of the point charge and is zero on the boundary of the spheroid.
 The first exact formulation of the image of a point charge on the axis of a spheroid was in 1995 - partial success was found by Sten and Lindell \cite{sten1995electrostatic} where the image consisted of a line charge lying on the focal segment.
 A later investigation of the image solution for the elliptic cylinder \cite{sten1996focal}, revealed that the image lies on a focal strip, but if the source is close enough, a disjoint point image must be added to the image system.
 In fact the potential computed by this image system gives the full analytic continuation of the potential.
-In this sense the image is what we will call ``reduced'', meaning the singularities occupy the smallest possible spatial domain.
+In this sense the image is what we will call ``reduced'', meaning the singularities occupy the smallest or a vanishingly small spatial domain.
 But for the spheroid, the authors of \cite{sten1995electrostatic} later realized that their expression for the image diverges when the point charge is too close to the surface \cite{lindell2001electrostatic}, and attempted to amend the image solution by subtracting an image point charge, but unlike the case of the elliptic cylinder, this proposed image system does not work - the series for the image charge density on the focal segment still diverges.
 The authors later studied the same problem for the \textit{dielectric} spheroid \cite{lindell2001dielectric} and used an approximate correction by extending the image from (and including) the focal segment up to the location of the point image, to imitate the line image for the dielectric sphere.
 For the non-rotational ellipsoid, the first proposed image solution consisted of a point charge plus a surface charge on an interior ellipsoid \cite{dassios2009image}.
 This image formulation was then presented for the particular case of the prolate spheroid in \cite{Xue2017}.
-But the spheroidal surface charge image cloaks the reduced image lying inside; the potential is actually finite at all but one point of the surface image, so it is theoretically possible to analytically continue the potential within this boundary, until a singularity is reached.
+But the spheroidal surface charge image cloaks a reduced image lying inside.
 For the non-rotational ellipsoid with \textit{Neumann boundary condition}, the first attempt at finding an image solution is in \cite{dassios2012neumann}, where they assumed a point image plus a curved line of image charge extending along a spheroidal coordinate line, but they still needed to correct for this by adding a surface charge on an ellipsoidal surface that encloses the point and line image.
 This image formulation is specialized for the prolate spheroid in \cite{xue2018image}.
 A recent paper \cite{alshal2018image} suggested that the best image solution may be to use Sommerfeld images which are placed in a second copy of $\mathbb{R}^3$, attached at the surface.

 There has also been a separate vein of research into the analytic continuation of solutions of more general Dirichlet boundary problems with particular attention to ellipsoids, see for example \cite{khavinson2010search}.